nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can easily look up the following information about the client in the Main Window:
 * Your client's name, email, address, phone, tags
 * Your client's weight history in line graph form
-* A list of schedules associated with your client, together with the interval, exercise type and remark
+* A list of schedules associated with your client, together with the interval, exercise type, payment status, and remark

 Format: `cview INDEX`